CruxConnect/crux-docs/_product/get_skus_retailer.md

 ---
 title: /api/products/skus/
-name: Get SKU List - Retailer
+name: Get SKUs - Retailer
 position: 2.23
 type: get
-description: Get SKU List allows you to return a complete list of SKUs you are interested in.
+description: Get SKUs allows you to return a complete list of SKUs you are interested in.
 right_code: |
   ~~~ json
   [